Three steps to honey heaven!

 My job is to then remove the frames, as they are filled up and sealed.
 Then the fun begins!

-Then, the honey is filtered into another container.
-This removes bits of wax etc. but retains a lot of pollen particles.
-Pollen in honey helps hay-fever sufferers to build up an immunity to the pollen that causes their condition in the first place.
+Then, the honey is filtered into a settling-tank.
+The filter removes bits of wax etc. but retains a lot of pollen particles.
+Pollen in honey helps hay-fever sufferers to build up an immunity to the pollen that actually causes their condition in the first place.